steffengroenandersen/quickbook-backend/src/main/java/com/quickbook/security/IMPORTANT_README.md

 # About the security module

 This module contains the security layer of the application.
-It is responsible for authenticating users and authorizing them to access certain resources.
+It is responsible for authenticating guests and authorizing them to access certain resources.

 ## Important
 Unless you know what you are doing, do not modify any code in this package, except from the following two files which you are supposed to adjust.